Apistogramma vs Arowana: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Apistogramma and Arowana.
 Apistogramma requires moderate levels of exercise and engagement, while Arowana needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Activity-driven time commitment is similar, so let other factors tip the decision.
 Apistogramma owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Arowana.
 Under-exercised fish of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison